 One word: fireplace.
 Is there anything more romantic than crackling tinder and a bedside bottle of champagne?
 Not much, aside from a gigantic circular tub with disco ball–esque tiling.
-Midtown’s Royalton has it all, landing it in a top spot—not surprising given its dreamy design and sultry lobby.
+Midtown’s Royalton has it all, landing it in top spot—not surprising given its dreamy design and sultry lobby.

 There’s plenty to write home about at the Pierre, particularly the breathtaking rotunda, lavishly appointed rooms and sprawling views of the city from each and every floor.
-It’s among the most coveted addresses in the neighborhood, and for good reason: The hotel’s storied past and Old World elegance and romanticism are still apparent in its design and service.
+It’s among the most coveted addresses in the neighborhood, and for good reason: the hotel’s storied past and Old World elegance and romanticism are still apparent in its design and service.

 Get out of town (sort of) and experience Williamsburg’s awe-inspiring urban utopia, a breezy concrete behemoth complete with 15,000 square feet of landscaped elevated promenade, world-class dining and drinking by Andrew Carmellini and an unreal concierge team that can turn a standard stay into the ultimate romantic escape.

-Built in 1881, this landmark Queen Anne building had quite the cultural history before being reinvented as a hotel: The first production of Shakespeare’s Hamlet in New York was mounted here and Edgar Allan Poe published The Broadway Journal on site.
+Built in 1881, this landmark Queen Anne building had quite the cultural history before being reinvented as a hotel.
+The first production of Shakespeare’s Hamlet in New York was mounted here and Edgar Allan Poe published The Broadway Journal on-site.
 Begin your stay with a visit to the breathtaking nine-story Victorian atrium capped with a skylight.
 Does it get more romantic than strolling through these storied halls with someone you love?